 Check out the kitchen garden bed just outside of our demonstration kitchen window.

 ‘Sweet Thai’ – The distinctive spicy flavor of anise and clove make this the basil for red and green Thai curries and pho.
 Its purple flowers mix nicely in container or window box plantings.

 ‘Mrs. Burns’ Lemon’ – Pluck the lemony leaves for iced teas and lemonades, and use them generously when grilling.

 That’s nine basil varieties to add to your summer repertoire.
 Need a kickstarter recipe?
-Garden Café executive chef Paul Choi shares his lemony pesto recipe below.
+Paul Choi, who served as Garden Café executive chef, shares his lemony pesto recipe below.

 Five Tips for Harvesting Basil

 Use scissors to clip individual basil leaves from the plant rather than tearing them off—much neater!

 Harvest basil branches with a clean cut across the stem, then stand them in cool water ‘til you’re ready to use.